 Apps for Class

-When your professor is highlighting a key point in class, you may want to be sure that you can get down exactly what they are saying word-for-word.
-While the most effective method of note-taking is certainly not to take down everything your professor says, it can come in handy for short bits of information.
+When your professor is highlighting a key point in the class, you may want to be sure that you can get down exactly what they are saying word-for-word.
+While the most effective method of notetaking is certainly not to take down everything your professor says, it can come in handy for short bits of information.

-Important diagram on the board?
+An important diagram on the board?
 Not enough copies made of an important handout?
 Use CamScanner to immediately transform an image into a PDF file that can be easily integrated into your documents for future use.

 Not only that, but CamScanner also has several features that allow you to interact with, share, and edit your files more efficiently than other existing apps.